VMU-DevOps/postgres/README.md

 Notes

-Replication Setup: The init-replica.sql is a placeholder.
-For production, manually set up streaming replication using pg_basebackup or similar to initialize replicas from the primary.
+Replication Setup: The init-replica.sql creates a replication slot.
+Use pg_basebackup to initialize replicas from the primary.
 Security: Replace default passwords and use secure ones in production.
+Ensure userlist.txt contains correct MD5-hashed passwords.
 Scalability: Adjust PGPOOL_NUM_INIT_CHILDREN and PGBOUNCER_MAX_CLIENT_CONN based on expected load.
 High Availability: For production, consider running multiple Pgpool-II instances and using a load balancer like HAProxy.
+PgBouncer Image: This stack uses bitnami/pgbouncer:latest to avoid authentication issues with private repositories.

 Troubleshooting

 If containers fail to start, check logs with docker logs <container_name>.
 Ensure the postgres-net network is created and all services are connected.
 Verify that volumes (postgres-primary-data, etc.) are accessible.
+If replication fails, check replication.conf and pg_hba.conf settings.

 License
 MIT License```